IRAQ – The Trip

 Pipelines from Kirkuk run through Turkey to Ceyhan on the Mediterranean Sea.

 Castle of Kirkuk Tentative WHS.
 Rather than driving directly here, park outside the large market that exists on the bridge over the river.
 Cross the bridge and enter the site through the modern large gate.
-Basically most is ruin except a building that is part of the wall system.
+Most is ruined except a building that is part of the wall system.

 BAGHDAD